Maintaining Requirements for Clinical Education

 - Honoring the preservation of patient privacy by scrupulously observing confidentiality of patient information.
 Violation of patient confidentiality may lead to dismissal of the student from the program.

-- Seeking the guidance of a Stanbridge University Fieldwork Coordinator or faculty member when unsure of what to do.
+- Seeking the guidance of a Stanbridge University Fieldwork Coordinator.

 - Arranging for transportation to and from school, fieldwork facilities and other designated locations for instruction in the OTA program.
 Note: Some periods of fieldwork facility education may not match other schedules (for days of the week or hours of clinical education) due to facility-driven scheduling.
 Students are responsible for arranging their personal schedules to meet prearranged facility schedules.